MicrosoftDocs/m365copilot-docs/docs/overview-business-applications.md

     - List my tasks from To Do and Planner
     - List my pending approvals

 You can also create new plugins using Power Platform components in Microsoft Copilot Studio.
-For more information, see [<u>Create and configure copilot plugins (preview)</u>](https://learn.microsoft.com/en-us/microsoft-copilot-studio/copilot-plugins-overview).
+For more information, see [Create and configure copilot plugins (preview)](/microsoft-copilot-studio/copilot-plugins-overview).

 ## Get Microsoft Copilot for Microsoft 365 licenses and set up the plugin